aeon-toolkit/aeon/docs/mentoring.md

 ##### Expected Outcomes

-1. Contributions to the aeon forecasting module
+1. Contributions to the aeon forecasting module.
-2. Implementation of a machine learning forecasting alg
+2. Implementation of a machine learning forecasting algortihms.
-3. Help write up results for a technical report/academic paper (dependning on outcomes.)
+3. Help write up results for a technical report/academic paper (depending on outcomes).

 ##### Skills Required